 Typeform Pros

-- Highly engaging, visually polished forms
+- Highly engaging, visually polished survey format

 Typeform Cons

-- Branding and customization have limits
+- Branding and customization limited on lower pricing tiers

-- Less suited for highly structured questionnaires
+- Less suited to large-scale structured research programs

 Typeform Pricing

-- Starts around $25/month
+- Starts around $25/month.
+Free trial available.

-12. SurveyMonkey: Best for Simple and Scalable Surveys
+13. SurveyMonkey: Best for Simple and Scalable Surveys

 Key Features of SurveyMonkey